ibm-cloud-docs/appid/enterprise.md

     </tr>
     <tr>
       <td><code>NameID Format</code></td>
       <td>The way in which the identity provider knows which identifier format it needs to send in the subject of an assertion and how {{site.data.keyword.appid_short_notm}} identifies users.
-The ID should take the following form: <code><saml:NameID Format="urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress"/></code></td>
+The ID should take the following form: <code>&lt;saml:NameID Format="urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress"&gt;</code></td>
     </tr>
     <tr>
       <td><code>WantAssertionsSigned</code></td>